The 5 Core List Emotions for Kids

 2- Sadness:

-A negative emotional state often results from loss, disappointment, or unmet expectations.
-Sadness helps children process and deal with losses and changes.
+A negative emotional state often comes from loss, disappointment, or unmet hopes.
+Sadness helps kids handle losses and changes.

 Examples: Crying, feeling down, withdrawing from activities, and expressing sorrow.